ycechungAI/cmd-ssg/README.md

 14. adding -s stylesheet option
 15. making it easy on the eyes =) checkout my cmd-ssg -h
 16. proper error message if incorrect file/folder inputs
+17. accept a json file to pass options from the file

 ```
 Special Thanks  : Kevan Yang